dask/dask-blog/_posts/2021-02-00-imaging-dask-pytorch.md

 # Trigger computation and store
 out.to_zarr("AOLLSM_featurized.zarr", overwrite=True)
 ```

-So in the example above we …

-1. Load data from Zarr into a multi-chunked Dask array
-2. Load a pre-trained PyTorch model that featurizes images
-3. Construct a function to apply the model onto each chunk
-4. Apply that function across the dask array with the dask.array.map_blocks function.
-5. Store the result back into Zarr format

 This workflow was very similar to our example using the dask.array.map_blocks function with ITK to perform image deconvolution.
 Because Dask arrays are just made out of Numpy arrays which are easily converted to Torch arrays, we're now also able to leverage the power of machine learning at scale.